earthlab-education/ea-applications-make-tutorial/README.md

-# example-repository
+# Automation with Make Tutorial Using Python
-This repository is used to demonstrate the Git/Github.com workflow for the Earth Analytics courses, including forking and cloning repositories as well as creating a reverse pull request to update a student's fork from earthlab-education:master.
+This repository is used in a tutorial on Make using Python scripts.
+This tutorial is developed for the <a href="https://www.earthdatascience.org" target="_blank">Earth Analytics courses at CU Boulder Earth Lab</a>.